Third Quarter Newsletter

 Baron Client Strategies

-Planning for multiple outcomes with Your Personal EconomySM is critical to helping our clients answer the important questions like, "Am I going to be OK?".
+Planning for multiple outcomes with Your Personal EconomySM is critical to helping our clients answer the simple question "Am I going to be OK?".

-As clients know, we are fiduciaries and operate as fee-only advisors, so there is no financial incentive for us for making investment transactions.
-The reasons we make trades are to align clients' portfolios with their customized, risk-appropriate globally-diversified strategy.
+As clients know, we are Registered Investment Advisors (fiduciaries) and we operate as fee-only advisors, so we do not receive a commission for making investment transactions.
+A big reason your Baron team makes trades is to align clients' portfolios with their customized, risk-appropriate globally-diversified strategy.
 Also, we believe the actions we take are potentially strengthening the clients' portfolios or financial positions.
 We use this same approach with our own personal money.

 No matter the economic environment, our basic principles remain: